xuankimtran/docs-1/pages/katalon-studio/docs/ks_visual_testing.md

 ### Unresolved images

-If you run the Test Suite again and the new screenshots of Test Execution are different from the baseline images.
-The status of the Test Run is then marked as *Unresolved*.
+If you run the Test Suite again and the new screenshots of this test execution are different from the baseline images, the status of this Test Run is then marked as *Unresolved*.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-visual-testing/visual-testing-page-id-4-unresolved.png" width=100% alt="id4 unresolved status">